Polarizing beamsplitter (PBS) cubes

 - Applications

-- Best performance with monochromatic light source
+- Optimized performance with monochromatic light sources.

-- Beam splitting & combining.
+- Beam splitting and combining.

-- Interferometry, distance measurements.
+- Interferometry and distance measurements.

 - Fluorescence spectroscopy.